SSS-192858/Library_Application_Implementation/README.md

 The various endpoints are -

-* **/register_admin /register_instructor /register_student** - Only admin has access to these endpoints.
-They allow the admin to register a student / instructor / a new admin user and store their details in the database.
+* **/register_admin** - Only admin has access to this endpoint.
+They allow the admin to register a new admin user.
+* **/register_student** - Endpoint to be used by a student to create a new student account to access the library.
+Open to all.
 * **/authenticate** - Any person who has been registered with the database can use this endpoint to login with valid credentials.
 If the user is logged in successfully, they recieve a jwt token which is stored locally and auto logs in the user until it expires, after which user must log in again.

 * **/student/getAll** - See all students registered with the organization.
 Only an instructor and an admin have access to this endpoint.